 Why do accountants need a personal brand?

-With 1.58 million accountants in the U.S. and most profiles using identical keywords ('CPA, detail-oriented, financial reporting'), personal branding is the primary differentiator.
-Accountants with specialized brands attract advisory roles, leadership positions, and client opportunities — while generalists compete on price and availability.
+1.58 million accountants in the U.S. and most profiles use identical keywords.
+Personal branding is the primary differentiator.
+Accountants with specialized brands attract advisory roles, leadership positions, and client opportunities at premium rates.
+Without a brand, you compete on availability and price.
+With one, you get recruited.
+The accountant shortage only helps accountants who are findable.

 How should accountants brand on LinkedIn?